AugurProject/augur.js-docs/source/version2/includes/_callAPI.md

 #### **Parameters:**

 * **`p`** (Object) Parameters object.
-    * **`p._timestamp`** (string) Unix timestamp for which to get the corresponding Fee Window, as a hexadecimal string.
+    * **`p._timestamp`** (string) Unix timestamp for which to get the corresponding Dispute Window, as a hexadecimal string.
     * **`p.tx`** (Object) Object containing details about how this function call should be made.
         * **`p.tx.to`** (string) Ethereum contract address of the Universe contract on which to call this function, as a 20-byte hexadecimal string.
 * **`callback`** (function) &lt;optional> Called after the function's result has been retrieved.

 #### **Returns:**

-* (string) Ethereum contract address of the Fee Window running in the Universe at the specified timestamp, as a 20-byte hexadecimal string.
-If a Fee Window with the specified timestamp does not exist, the address "0x0000000000000000000000000000000000000000" will be returned.
+* (string) Ethereum contract address of the Dispute Window running in the Universe at the specified timestamp, as a 20-byte hexadecimal string.
+If a Dispute Window with the specified timestamp does not exist, the address "0x0000000000000000000000000000000000000000" will be returned.

 ### augur.api.Universe.getDisputeWindowId(p, callback)

 Returns the [Dispute Window](#dispute-window) ID for the [Universe](#universe) at the specified timestamp.
-This ID is calculated by dividing the timestamp by the [Universe's](#universe) Fee Window duration in seconds.
+This ID is calculated by dividing the timestamp by the [Universe's](#universe) Dispute Window duration in seconds.

 #### **Parameters:**

 * **`p`** (Object) Parameters object.
-    * **`p._timestamp`** (string) Unix timestamp for which to get the corresponding Fee Window, as a hexadecimal string.
+    * **`p._timestamp`** (string) Unix timestamp for which to get the corresponding Dispute Window, as a hexadecimal string.
     * **`p.tx`** (Object) Object containing details about how this function call should be made.
         * **`p.tx.to`** (string) Ethereum contract address of the Universe contract on which to call this function, as a 20-byte hexadecimal string.
 * **`callback`** (function) &lt;optional> Called after the function's result has been retrieved.

 #### **Returns:**

-* (string) ID of the Fee Window running the the Universe at the specified timestamp, as a stringified unsigned integer.
-If the Fee Window contract does not currently exist, "0" will be returned.
+* (string) ID of the Dispute Window running the the Universe at the specified timestamp, as a stringified unsigned integer.
+If the Dispute Window contract does not currently exist, "0" will be returned.

 ### augur.api.Universe.getForkEndTime(p, callback)